-What used to be the frontier of future medicine is now here.
+What used to be the frontier of future medicine is here now.
 Check with your community for the rare innovative, talented physicians who have embraced the new stem cell therapies.
 They can provide their patients with additional alternative treatments to consider.
-For example, instead of the old standard of meniscectomy (a philosophy of tissue removal) that can often lead to increased risk of osteoarthritis, the better standard is the opposite – a philosophy of tissue regeneration by restoring the joint space and growing back cartilage to avoid the necessity of knee replacement.
+For example, instead of the old standard of meniscectomyomy (a philosophy of tissue removal), that can often lead to increased risk of osteoarthritis, the better standard is the opposite – a philosophy of tissue regeneration by restoring the joint space and growing back cartilage to avoid the necessity of knee replacement.

 Nam H, Karunanithi P, Loo W, Naveen S, Chen H, Hussin P, Chan L, Kamarul T. The effects of staged intra-articular injection of cultured autologous mesenchymal stromal cells on the repair of damaged cartilage.
 Arthritis Research & Therapy 2013, 15:R129.